 Temporary Amendment expired September 29, 2009.

+15A NCAC 02D .1409 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1409 STATIONARY INTERNAL COMBUSTION ENGINES

-(a) This Rule applies geographically according to Rule .1402 of this Section.
+(a) This Rule applies geographically pursuant to 15A NCAC 02D .1402.

-(b) The owner or operator of a stationary internal combustion engine having a rated capacity of 650 horsepower or more that is not covered under Paragraph (c) of this Rule or Rule .1418 of this Section shall not allow emissions of NOx from the stationary internal combustion engine to exceed the following limitations:
+(b) The owner or operator of a stationary internal combustion engine with a rated capacity of greater than or equal to 650 horsepower that is not covered under Paragraph (c) of this Rule or 15A NCAC 02D .1418 shall not allow emissions of NOX from the stationary internal combustion engine to exceed the following limitations:

 MAXIMUM ALLOWABLE NOX EMISSION RATES FOR